Free Demo

 See why many of the world’s strongest brands chose Daon to help them build lasting trust with their customers.

-Identity Verification & Authentication 101
+Identity Verification vs. Authentication 101

 You may have heard of identification, verification, and authentication...but what are some of the important differences between them?